Heritage - 35: Market Garden Mired, How Well Planned Was This Thrust to Bypass the German Siegfried Line?

 Comet was superseded by a grander plan to bypass the Siegfried Line northward, allowing the Allies to cross the Rhine with overwhelming force to trap the German 15th Army between Arnhem and the Ijsselmeer, a large inland sea.
 This would be Market Garden.
 One of the pressing issues Montgomery gave was that a signal from London urged the neutralising of V2 (flying bomb) sites, London being one of the main targets with Paris and Antwerp.

-A thorough-going study of the ambition to free the northern Netherlands and bypass German fortifications on the Siegfried Line to isolate the Axis from their weapons suppliers.
+A thorough-going overview by Wolverhampton Military Studies of the ambition to free the northern Netherlands and bypass German fortifications on the Siegfried Line to isolate the Axis from their weapons suppliers.
 Also important was to locate firing sites for the V2 Flying Bomb, Hitler's vengeance weapon aimed at London and Paris.
 Things turned out less simple.
 XXX Corps' progress was hindered despite drops by the 82nd/101st US Paratroops to secure bridges en route.
 The British 1st Army was beset by problems after dropping near Arnhem and the outcome for MARKET GARDEN was mired .by more than one failure

 What about the availability of close air support in September, 1944?